 About Vital Society

 Valley Integration to Active Living Society provides services to those living in our community with developmental and physical disabilities, or other complex barriers.
 We offer our individuals a chance to integrate and immerse themselves in our local community while teaching them skills to help them grow in their everyday lives.
-We currently have over 60 individuals that we support, with a strong team of over 100 employees, including community and residential support workers.
+We currently have over 60 individuals that we support, with a strong team of over 100 employees, including community and staffed living support workers.
 We have both individuals and employees who have been with us for over 20 years.
 We work closely with outside behavioural consultants, social workers, and specialists, to provide any level of support needed by our individuals.

 Our society has a total of three programs:

-Staffed Residences
+Staffed Living

 Home-Sharing